Colleges by Location

 Admissions

-Discovering as much as possible about the institution's criteria for admission increases your chances of getting admitted.
-Check out some important facts about admission policy and requirements at University of Minnesota, Duluth.
+If you discover as much as possible about the institution's criteria for admission, your chances of getting accepted will significantly improve.
+What are the admission requirements for University of Minnesota Duluth?

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 7,747 in 2024.
-University of Minnesota, Duluth has an official test-optional admission policy but takes into consideration standardized test scores if the applicant chooses to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 7,987 in 2025.
+University of Minnesota Duluth has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores